MarionRichez/Dev-Tools-List/ToolsList.md

 - [Type Scale Clamp Generator](https://maximeroudier.com/typeScaleClampGenerator/) - This is a type scale generator using clamp() css property.
 - [Meta Tags — Preview, Edit and Generate](https://metatags.io/) - With Meta Tags you can edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter and more!
 - [BGJar](https://bgjar.com/) - Free svg background generator for your websites, blogs and app.
-- [Git Command Explorer](https://gitexplorer.com/) - Find the right commands you need without digging through the web.
 - [Limus](https://limus.netlify.app/) - Look at your screenshot at different angles.
-- [CS Visualized: Useful Git Commands](https://dev.to/lydiahallie/cs-visualized-useful-git-commands-37p1) - Although Git is a very powerful tool, I think most people would agree when I say it can also be... a...
-Tagged with git, computerscience, tutorial.

 [Back to menu](#tools-list)